Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Results

-We focus now on the coordination number $z$ and elastic energy of the contacts $E$, obtained from simulations.
+In order to get a qualitative view of the processes involved, it is helpful to focus on the coordination number $z$ and the elastic energy of the contacts $E$, obtained from simulations.
 The coordination number was computed by counting lateral contacts sphere-sphere and sphere-fence (i.e.: contacts with the bottom plane are excluded), which gives 6 for spheres in the bulk of a 2D, densely packed hexagonal configuration.
-On the other hand, the elastic energy was computed in each contact as $1/2k_n\delta^2$.
-We present the fields $z$ and $E$ on the entire system (Fig. \ref{fig:wide2}), and their average values (Fig. \ref{fig:Z_E}) to obtain a broader picture of their evolution during the extraction process.
+The elastic energy was computed in each contact as $1/2k_n\delta^2$.
+We present examples of fields $z$ and $E$ in Fig. \ref{fig:wide2}, Fig. \ref{fig:wide3}, and in the supplemental movie \cite{SuppMat}.